StefanieD/pimcore-docker-setup/README.md

 * run `chown -R 1000:1000 var`
 * run `php bin/console assets:install web`

+## Generate Thumbnails

+Pimcore offers a lot of custom commmands.
+For generating thumbnails run `php bin/console pimcore:thumbnails:image` in you php container.

+To preview images in admin panel, make sure you have the right permissions.
+As a workaround set `chmod -R 777 web/var`

 ## Access Pimcore
 You can now access pimcore frontend at http://localhost:8080 and admin at http://localhost:8080/admin